 LaGuardia (1 hour from Stepping Stones).
 A rental car is best for direct transportation to Stepping Stones, or take the M-104 bus to 125th Street (15 minutes) and the Metro-North Railroad to Bedford Hills or Katonah.

 If travelling by train, prior to arriving in Bedford Hills or Katonah, take a 5 minute cab to Stepping Stones by calling (914) 232-5353 if there are non available upon arrival.
-Katonah is the best stop if you wish to window shop or have lunch.
-Bedford Hills is a 3/4 mile walk up Cherry Street and into the Wilson's neighborhood to Stepping Stones for those who wish to follow the historic route that Bill Wilson himself would walk on his trips to and from NYC.
+Katonah is a larger downtown if you wish to shop or have lunch.
+Bedford Hills is a 3/4 mile walk (mostlly uphill) up Cherry Street and into the Wilson's neighborhood to Stepping Stones for those who wish to follow the historic route that Bill Wilson himself would walk on his trips to and from NYC.

 Alcoholic Anonymous World Services Office